 Even if they hire well, companies are always in need of highly-skilled, reliable talent, and ongoing training is often the best way to maximize a workforce’s potential and fill productivity-killing capability gaps as quickly and efficiently as possible.

-Of course, addressing employees’ capability gaps – or “skills gaps,” as they’re also often called – is only one of the myriad benefits that stem from ongoing training.
+Of course, addressing employees’ skill gaps is only one of the myriad benefits that stem from ongoing training.
 Indeed, there are at least seven ways in which ongoing training helps a company improve its operations and, by extension, its bottom line.